Studio Art, BFA

 BFA with Teaching Certification

-Students who want to teach art in the public schools must complete a minor in Secondary Education in order to receive an all-level Teaching Certification.
-Before students can take the Art state teacher certification exam, they must meet the following eligibility requirements: Successful completion of the BFA Portfolio Review; 3.0 or higher GPA in ARTS courses; Completion of the Methods Block of Education Courses including the Art module; Completion of the Representative Art TExES (practice test).
-The minor in Secondary Education requires 24 semester hours and student teaching.
-Contact the College of Education for more information about Teaching Certification and the minor.
+Students who want to teach art in K-12 schools should declare a major in Studio Art with Teaching Certification.
+This degree track leads to certification to teach art in Texas Public Schools.
+Before students can take the art state teacher certification exam, they must meet the following eligibility requirements: Successful completion of the BFA Portfolio Review; 3.0 or higher GPA in ARTS courses; Completion of the Methods Block of Education Courses including the Art module.
+The Teaching Certification track requires additional semester hours in courses offered in the College of Education and student teaching.
+Contact the College of Education for more information about Teaching Certification.

 BFA Studio Art Curriculum